+New Business.
 There being no New Business, the next regular meeting was scheduled for Dec.
-14 at 6:30 p.m., tentatively at President Gunter's home.
+14 at 6:30 p.m., tentatively at Gunter's home.
 Richard Krebs moved adjournment, seconded by James Larson; the motion passing, adjournment occurred at 7:30 p.m.

-\Mr. Noland added in a later clarification: "...the total assessed ... \$357 per household (was) seperated into two payments ... for the convenience of property owners.
-The \$182 payment was not a Special Assessment, nor designated specifically for the Little Lake work.
-It was just the second installment of the \$357 total which the MA Board determined would be needed to meet the MA requirements for 2010, one of which was the Little Lake dam project.
-In fact, the \$357 would not cover the 2010 MA operating costs (including the lake work), but the MA Board felt that that amount was all that could be tolerated by the community.
-The remainder of the projected overage in cost was to be taken from reserves which the MA was attempting to build up for other commitments.
-The \$182, if it had been associated solely with the Little Lake project, by itself would not have come close to covering the projected LIttle Lake bid."
+After the meeting: \Mr. Noland added in a later clarification: "...the total assessed ... \$357 per household (was) separated into two payments ... for the convenience of property owners.
+He does not consider the \$182 payment as a Special Assessment, nor designated specifically for the Little Lake work.
+It was just the second installment of the \$357 total that required the votes of all property owners but was not solicited nor received thereby disenfranchising them from the HOA authorized process.
+The MA Board determined they needed to meet the MA requirements for 2010, one of which was the Little Lake dam project.
+The Little Lake is accessed and restricted for the use only of the 23 lake view property owners and is not a "common area".
+In fact, the \$357 would not cover the 2010 MA operating costs (including the lake work), but the MA Board felt that that amount was all that could be imposed and tolerated by the community.
+The remainder of the projected overage in cost was to be taken from reserves that the MA was attempting to build up for other commitments.
+There is still the open question of the whereabouts of the \$80,000 CD from 2008.
+The \$182, if it had been associated solely with the Little Lake project, by itself should cover the revised Little Lake bid.

-\\Mr. Noland added in a later clarification: "We hopefully won't have to add any more to the 2011 budget to (cover Big Lake remediation and Little Lake projects), but until we see just how much the Little Lake project ends up costing, and have a good estimate for the Big Lake dam, we won't know if the amount left over from the Little Lake will be enough.
-I would guess that if we come up short on completing the Big Lake dam issues, that amount can be added to the 2012 budget, since those issues are not as time critical as getting the Little Lake dam up to speed.
-The remainder of the assets the MA needs to dedicate reserve funding for futurre maintenance to are something we (the MA board of trustees) will be working on."
+\\Mr. Noland added in a another clarification: "We hopefully won't have to add any more to the 2011 budget to (cover Big Lake remediation and Little Lake projects), but until we see just how much the Little Lake project ends up costing, and have a good estimate for the Big Lake dam (a majority of which is private homeowner owned property), we won't know if the amount left over from the Little Lake will be enough.
+I would guess that if we come up short on completing the Big Lake dam issues, that amount can be added to the 2012 budget, since those issues are not as time "critical" as getting the Little Lake dam up to speed.
+The remainder of the assets the MA needs to dedicate reserve funding for future maintenance are something we (the MA board of trustees) will be working on."
+See Dams web page for clarification.